EmpowHer Day of Courage

 Is Childcare provided?

-Unfortunately no. If you have children, we encourage you to find care for them.
+Unfortunately there is no childcare.
+If you have children, we encourage you to find care for them.
 If this is not possible, you may bring your little one/s but you will be responsible for their care.
 There will be no child care available at this event.

 Is this event just for Christians?